A Functional Abstraction of Typed Invocation Contexts: Selective CPS Translation and Fine-grained Type System

 An application is pure when the function $e_1$, the argument $e_2$, and the body of the function are all pure \rulename{PApp}.
 The three rules for application, together with \rulename{Exp}, give us the same expressiveness as having $8$ rules as in the first approach mentioned above.
 Note that, without \rulename{PIApp}, we would not be able to directly call a function that has a pure body but is itself an impure expression.

 A \controltt construct is always judged impure, but it has two rules differing in the purity of the captured continuation.
 The impure rule \rulename{IControl} is identical to the \rulename{Control} rule from Section~\ref{sec:type}.
 The pure rule \rulename{PControl} is simpler than the original rule in that it imposes no compatibility requirements.
 To see why we do not need those requirements, recall that the non-selective CPS translation of $\control{c}{e}$ extends the given trail.
 This is necessary for allowing the invocation context of $c$ to be accessed by the \controltt operators that reside in $c$.
 However, if $c$ is pure, we know that its invocation does not involve any execution of \controltt.
 This means, for a \controltt operator that captures a pure continuation, we do \emph{not} need to extend the trail.
 The absence of the compatibility requirements communicates the fact that no trail extension happens in this case.
 The equal initial and final trail types in the conclusion also reflect the stability of the trail.
 Having \rulename{PControl} could potentially be beneficial for optimizations, because extending a trail is done by recursively calling the cons function in the CPS translation.
+It would also help us simplify type error messages, as we can assign a pure function type (that does not mention answer types or trail types) to the captured continuation.